Low-carbon electricity: Hydroelectric power

 Hydroelectric plants have the advantage of being long-lived and many existing plants have operated for more than 100 years.
 Hydropower is also an extremely flexible technology from the perspective of power grid operation.
 Large hydropower provides one of the lowest cost options in today's energy market, even compared to fossil fuels and there are no harmful emissions associated with plant operation.
 However, there are typically low greenhouse gas emissions with reservoirs, and possibly high emissions in the tropics.

 Hydroelectric power is the world's largest low carbon source of electricity, supplying 15.6% of total electricity in 2019.
 China is by far the world's largest producer of hydroelectricity in the world, followed by Brazil and Canada.

 However, there are several significant social and environmental disadvantages of large-scale hydroelectric power systems: dislocation, if people are living where the reservoirs are planned, release of significant amounts of carbon dioxide and methane during construction and flooding of the reservoir, and disruption of aquatic ecosystems and birdlife.
 There is a strong consensus now that countries should adopt an integrated approach towards managing water resources, which would involve planning hydropower development in co-operation with other water-using sectors.

 Nuclear power

-Nuclear power, with a 10.6% share of world electricity production as of 2013, is the second largest low-carbon power source.
+Nuclear power, with a 9% share of world electricity production from 440 power reactors as of 2025.

 Nuclear power, in 2010, also provided two thirds of the twenty seven nation European Union's low-carbon energy, with some EU nations sourcing a large fraction of their electricity from nuclear power; for example France derives 79% of its electricity from nuclear.
 As of 2020 nuclear power provided 47% low-carbon power in the EU with countries largely based on nuclear power routinely achieving carbon intensity of 30-60 gCO2eq/kWh.

-According to the IAEA and the European Nuclear Society, worldwide there were 68 civil nuclear power reactors under construction in 15 countries in 2013.
-China has 29 of these nuclear power reactors under construction, as of 2013, with plans to build many more, while in the US the licenses of almost half its reactors have been extended to 60 years, and plans to build another dozen are under serious consideration.
-There is also a considerable number of new reactors being built in South Korea, India, and Russia.

-Nuclear power's capability to add significantly to future low carbon energy growth depends on several factors, including the economics of new reactor designs, such as Generation III reactors, public opinion and national and regional politics.

-The 104 U.S. nuclear plants are undergoing a Light Water Reactor Sustainability Program, to sustainably extend the life span of the U.S. nuclear fleet by a further 20 years.
-With further US power plants under construction in 2013, such as the two AP1000s at Vogtle Electric Generating Plant.
-However the Economics of new nuclear power plants are still evolving and plans to add to those plants are mostly in flux.